DevPiyush43/myapp-website/README.md

 # myapp-website
-# 🌤️ SkyCAst Weather App
+# 🌤️ SkyCast Weather App

-SkyCAst is a modern and lightweight **Weather Forecast App** that provides accurate real-time weather updates, 7-day forecasts, and community-based updates.
+SkyCast is a modern and lightweight **Weather Forecast App** that provides accurate real-time weather updates, 7-day forecasts, and community-based updates.
 It is designed with a clean UI, smooth animations, and offline support.

 ---